-Acne Laser Treatment from Acne Dermatologists
+Acne Laser Treatment by the Best Dermatologists in New Jersey

-This article describes the different types of acne and conditions it causes.
+This article describes the different types of acne and the conditions it causes.
 We treat acne of all types as well as provide treatments to get rid of acne scars in New Jersey area.

 Acne Vulgaris: Caused by hormones and other etiology, Acne Vulgaris is undoubtedly the most common form of acne.
 Although acne tends to diminish and even disappear over time, usually when the afflicted reaches his/her early twenties, there are actually some cases wherein individuals continue to suffer from it well into their thirties, forties, and even beyond.
 Suffice to say, there really is no foolproof way to predict how long acne will last in any individual.
 This applies to the various types of pimples, as well as acne lesions such as whiteheads, blackheads, papules, pustules, nodules, and cysts.

 THE FOLLOWING TYPES OF ACNE SPOTS CONSTITUTES MILD TO MODERATE ACNE VULGARIS: